TasS-RV/CCell-Programming-Question/README.md

 -Please install all required external libraries as per requirements.txt using "pip/conda install -r requirements.txt": this file is found in the project root directory.
 (Only actual, non-standard libraries used are matplotlib and numpy).

+-Although messy, I have left all the print statements I used for general debugging, and to test some of the outputs and check if trhey were appropriate.
+These may be useful when checking the outputs of my functionss.